knocklabs/docs/pages/send-notifications/triggering-workflows.md

 ## Passing data

-You can also pass the schema data required by the notification into the `notify` call.
+You can also pass the schema data required by the workflow into the `notify` call.
 The payload must be a valid JSON object, with nested objects and arrays supported.

-The data requirements for the payload are determined in the notification workflow builder, including indicating which keys are required.
+The data requirements for the payload are determined in the workflow builder, including indicating which keys are required.

 <!-- ## Preventing duplicates